gaiaresources/gis_kaartdijin_boodja/README.md

 ```

 ### Configuration
-The backend environment requires the following environment variables to be set:
+The backend requires the following environment variables to be set:
 ```
 SECRET_KEY=...
 DATABASE_URL=...